privacyidea/privacyidea/doc/policies/admin.rst

 .. figure:: admin_policies.png
    :width: 500

-   *Admin scope provides and additional field 'admin realm'.*
+   *The Admin scope provides an additional field 'admin realm'.*

 All administrative actions also refer to the defined user realm.
 Meaning an administrator may have many rights in one user realm and only a few